-1. The PI makes a preliminary determination that a protocol is eligible for expedited review based on the criteria in the attached document.
-The IRB makes the final determination regarding whether a protocol is eligible for expedited review.

-2. The PI submits a completed expedited review application.
-Instructions for preparing the application are available on the IRB website.
-The investigator may contact the IRB Office with questions.

-3. Upon receipt of the application, IRB staff screen it for completeness and accuracy and make a preliminary determination whether the application meets the criteria for expedited review, including minimal risk, and identifies the research categories.
-If the application fails to meet the criteria for expedited review, IRB staff advise the PI to resubmit the study for full or exempt review.

-4. IRB staff follow the screening procedures outlined in the Initial Full Review SOP (e.g., waiver of informed consent or documentation requests; completion of mandatory training requirements; or need of additional expertise).
-See the Initial Full Review SOP for a detailed description of IRB staff procedures.

-5. After screening the application, the IRB Chair assigns a primary reviewer.
-The reviewer(s) receive(s) notification that a review has been requested, and access to the application is provided so documentation of a determination can be made.
-In the event an assigned reviewer has a conflict of interest, the IRB Chair will re-assign the application for review.
+- 1. The PI makes a preliminary determination that a protocol is eligible for expedited review based on the criteria in the attached document.
+The IRB makes the final determination regarding whether a protocol is eligible for expedited review. - 2.
+The PI submits a completed application, which IRB staff screen for completeness and accuracy and make a preliminary determination whether the application meets the criteria for expedited review, including minimal risk, and identifies the research categories.
+If the application fails to meet the criteria for expedited review, IRB staff inform the PI that the study will undergo full or exempt review. - 3.
+IRB staff follow the screening procedures outlined in the Initial Full Review SOP (e.g., waiver of informed consent or documentation requests; completion of mandatory training requirements; or need of additional expertise).
+See the Initial Full Review SOP for a detailed description of IRB staff procedures. - 4.
+After screening the application, IRB staff assign a primary reviewer.
+The reviewer receives notification that a review has been requested.
+In the event an assigned reviewer has a conflict of interest, IRB staff will re-assign the application for review.

-6. The IRB Chair may serve as a second reviewer or assign another IRB member to review the application.
-In the event the IRB Chair has a conflict of interest, IRB staff will re-assign the application for review.

-7. With assistance from IRB staff as needed, the IRB Manager or IRB Chair documents federally mandated specific findings (e.g., Subpart B, C, D, or waiver of informed consent or documentation).
+- 5. The IRB Chair or another IRB member may serve as a second reviewer of the application.
+In the event the IRB Chair or other IRB member has a conflict of interest, IRB staff will re-assign the application for review. - 6.
+With assistance from IRB staff as needed, the reviewer documents federally mandated specific findings (e.g., Subpart B, C, D, or waiver of informed consent or documentation).